xLucaspx/xLucaspx/README.md

 # Welcome to my GitHub profile

-💻 I'm a systems development student and junior full stack developer;
+💻 I'm a software engineering student and junior full stack developer;

 📈 I like to study Agile and apply the concepts in my projects;